Italy and the missed opportunity of euro "purgatory"

 Official data shows gross domestic product has risen by an average of 0.4 percent a year since 2000, hourly productivity levels have been stagnant, and in the last five years average family incomes have fallen 7 percent in real terms.

-In 2000, Italy's unit labour costs, one of the main gauges of productivity in the economy, were 12.75 percent lower than Germany's.
+In 2000, Italy's unit labor costs, one of the main gauges of productivity in the economy, were 12.75 percent lower than Germany's.
 Today, they are 6.6 percent higher.

 In the same period, Italy's public debt burden, the heaviest in Europe after Greece, has climbed from 108 percent of GDP in 2000 to 120 percent in 2011, leaving it perilously exposed to the changing moods of the bond markets.